ntsmith/dev-container-recipes/databases/ReadMe.md

-# DevContainer Demos - Databases
+# Dev Container Demos - Databases

-This repository contains examples of **VSCode DevContainers** for working with different databases.
+This repository contains examples of **VSCode Dev Containers** for working with different databases.
 Each subdirectory corresponds to a specific database and provides a  **Jupyter Notebook** to demonstrate basic usage.

 ## Databases Supported

 - **DuckDB** – An embedded database with SQL support.
 - **Redis** – An in-memory key-value store, often used as a cache or message broker.
+- **MariaDB** – A popular SQL database, originally based on MySQL.
 - **MongoDB** – A popular NoSQL database for storing JSON-like documents.

 More databases may be added in the future.